mariochavez/mariochavez/src/_posts/2025-12-10-rails-mcp-server-context-efficient-refactoring.md

 Note: Always use `puts` in execute_ruby to see output.
 ```

 This eliminates the cold-start problem.
-Claude immediately knows the most common patterns without searching for them.
+Claude immediately recognizes the most common patterns without having to search for them.

 ### The `puts` Problem